isushilsuthar/Drone-Detection/README.md

 # Drone-Detection

-Drone detection with TDOA using GCC-PHAT, CNN, Computer Vision
+Drone detection and localisation with TDOA using GCC-PHAT, CNN, Computer Vision